 In recent years, a number of proposals to legalise voluntary assisted dying have been considered by Parliaments in Australia and New Zealand.
 Find out more about the RACP’s work on this complex issue.

 The Medical Specialist Access Framework is a guide to promote and support equitable access to specialist care for Australia's Indigenous peoples.

 Child health inequities can start early in childhood or even before birth and increase over time, meaning that the greater a child’s disadvantage, the worse their health, development and wellbeing.

-The College plays an active role in election campaigns on both sides of the Tasman by advocating for policies explicitly designed to improve health outcomes for our communities.
+The RACP plays an active role in election campaigns in Australia and New Zealand by advocating for policies explicitly designed to improve health outcomes for our communities.